melezhik/Sparrow6/README.md

 METEN - is a Minimalist Embedded Testing Engine.
 You can "embed" test into task source code and conditionally run them.

-The method is not much of use in favour of task check approach.
+The method is not much of use in favour of task checks approach.

 Check out [documentation/m10](https://github.com/melezhik/Sparrow6/blob/master/documentation/m10.md) for details.